salsita/jquery-viewable/README.md

 `checkOpacity` - Controls the opacity check, default `true`.
 `opacityMin` - A visible element must have opacity greater than this value, default `0`.
 `checkParents` - Check CSS values of parent elements (stops at `body`), default `true`.
-`checkViewport` - Checks whether a part of the element is in the visible viewport, default `true`.
+`checkViewport` - Check if element is in the viewport, default `true`.
-`viewportTolerance` - Tolerance for the viewport check in pixels, default `0`.
+`viewportTolerance` - A visible element must "peek" into the viewport above this value in pixels, default `0`.